Updates on awarding body certificate extensions due to COVID-19

 - CISRS certificate extentensions (until course is rescheduled)

 - ECITB certificate extensions (6 months for certificates expiring before 31st July)

-- Medical cerficiate extensions (until 30th June)
+- Medical cerficiate extensions (until 31sy July)

 - CSCS card extensions (6 months)